kevin940726/hot-watch/README.md

 const server = http.createServer((req, res) => {
   res.statusCode = 200;
   // Module to be hot-reloaded
-  // Be sure the dynamic require them, or else have to re-require them in `onAfterInvalidate` res.end(require('./app'));
+  // Be sure to dynamic require them, or else have to re-require them in `onAfterInvalidate` res.end(require('./app'));
 });